citp/privacy-policy-historical/s/so/sof/sofrep.com.md

-> *The following text is extracted and transformed from the sofrep.com privacy policy that was archived on 2018-03-01.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180301065109id_/https%3A//sofrep.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the sofrep.com privacy policy that was archived on 2018-08-19.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180819153320id_/https%3A//sofrep.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy | SOFREP
+# Privacy Policy | NEWSREP

 **Effective Date: July 22, 2015**